Menopause Life Insurance And How To Get Cover

 Sadly, women in the UK and worldwide don’t get enough support.
 Menopause, despite being an unavoidable fact of life for women, can often be missed by medical professionals, misdiagnosed based on other symptoms, or even treated improperly.

-Poor treatment and misdiagnosis can lead to extraneous tests and medications, which can have a negative impact on overall quality of life.
+Poor treatment and misdiagnosis can lead to extraneous tests and medications, which can hurt the overall quality of life.

 Physical Changes and Risk Factors

-The greatest change in your life insurance will come from the associated side effects and secondary issues caused by both age and menopause.
+The most significant change in your life insurance will come from the associated side effects and secondary issues caused by both age and menopause.

 Women going through and living after menopause are at greater risk of medical conditions such as: